Follow-Up Tests

 Signif. codes: 0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 In this analysis, 9 of the 103 species are identified as indicators.
-Some indicators are associated with 1 group and some are associated with 2 groups.
+One indicator is associated with an individual group, and the others are associated with combinations of groups.
 In this case there are:

 • One indicator (Agfo) of stands that were only grazed in the past